alexliesenfeld/health/README.md

 With "synchronous" health checks we mean that every HTTP request initiates a health check and waits until all check functions complete before returning an aggregated health status.
 This approach is usually OK for smaller applications with a low number of quickly checkable dependencies.
-However, it will likely be problematic for more involved applications that either have many dependencies and/or some relatively slow check functions.
+However, it will not scale well enough for more involved applications that either have many dependencies and/or some relatively slow check functions.

 Rather than executing health check functions on every HTTP request, periodic (or "asynchronous") health checks execute the check function on a fixed schedule.
 With this approach, the health status is always